mtl-brainhack-school-2018/teaching_material/compute_canada.md

- This is a shared computer, which must be used only for lightweight operations such as file transfers, job submissions, etc Data processing or compilation must be done on /worker nodes/.
+ This is a shared computer, which must be used only for lightweight operations such as file transfers, job submissions, etc Data processing or compilation must be done on /compute nodes/.

-### Access a worker node, interactively:
+### Access a compute node, interactively:

 ```salloc --time=1:0:0 --ntasks=1 --account=def-glatard```